-Most students will be given the opportunity to pick their own rooms during online room selection.
+Returning residents will be given the opportunity to pick their own rooms during online room selection.
 After completing their housing contract and immunization form, students can go online to uwf.edu/LiveOnCampus to pick their room from our assignments map system.
-Returning residents can pick their rooms in February and New students can pick their rooms in May.
-Some students in specific Living-Learning or Themed Communities may be hand assigned by Housing staff.
+Returning residents can pick their rooms in early March.
+New students will be assigned rooms starting in May based on specific Living-Learning or Themed Communities, housing preferences, and roommate requests.
 These residents are assigned their room in date priority.
 Please remember that you are not guaranteed to be assigned the room type(s) you request but we will make every effort to accommodate your request.

 4. When will residents be notified of their room assignment and roommate?